PRESS ESC TO CLOSE

 Dog getting her teeth brushed

-One of best things you can do to keep dog dental disease at bay is to look for signs of an unhealthy mouth.
+One of the best things you can do to keep dog dental disease at bay is to look for signs of an unhealthy mouth.
 These can include bad breath, drooling, gums that bleed easily, and pawing at the face (a sign of pain and discomfort), according to Dr. Amy Attas, owner of house-call veterinary practice City Pets.
 Some dogs with dental disease might also refuse food because they’re in pain.
 As the disease gets worse and gums start to bleed more, you might notice blood inside water bowls or on toys.

 Related: 8 Dog Breeds That Are at a Higher Risk of Getting Dental Disease